tiburona/mbamk/README_new.md

 Upon upload, MBAM should automatically convert DICOM files to NIFTI, if applicable, and then kick off the Freesurfer reconstruction process, which runs in a Docker container also hosted on a Columbia server.
 At the end of this process MBAM should transfer the output files from the Docker container to XNAT and S3.
 The MBAM database should be updated with the S3 and XNAT locations of the original uploaded scan, the NIFTI files (but only if a conversion was performed), and the Freesurfer output.

 Because Freesurfer reconstruction is a many-hour process in the best case, for testing purposes it is best to use a mock Freesurfer container that provides output as if Freesurfer ran.

+<a name="configuration"></a>
+## Advanced Configuration Options

+### 1. Choosing an XNAT instance

+MBAM uses XNAT, software that orchestrates neuroimaging workflows, to interface with Docker containers.
+In order to run MBAM, you must either set up your own XNAT installation or use one of the Columbia team's XNAT instances.
+We have two: MIND XNAT and Backup XNAT.
+If you are a trusted developer and you start the application using `npm start` by default you will be using MIND XNAT.
+If you'd like to change this you have a couple of options.

+ 1. Add a `.env `file to the top level directory that has five variables: `XNAT_HOST`, `XNAT_USER,`  `XNAT_PASSWORD`, `DICOM_TO_NIFTI_COMMAND`, and `FREESURFER_RECON_COMMAND`.
+If you don't know the latter two values for your XNAT instance, you can figure them out In this project we conceive of `.env`files as being designed for idiosyncratic or ephemeral adjustments a developer might make to their local environment.
+For this reason`.env`is included in the `.gitignore`; please don't commit it to the repo.

+ 2. Invoke the project's `start.py` script directly.
+This is the script that `npm start` calls to run the project.
+It's found in the `tools` directory.
+A list of arguments to `start.py` can be found by running `tools/start.py -h`.
+One fo the arguments is `--xnat`.
+As of this writing, the choices are `mind` and `backup`.
+If you start the app like this
+`python tools/start.py -frc --config_dir config --xnat backup` you will configure it to use the backup XNAT instance.

+Note that any variables configured in a `.env` file have higher precedence than configuration from environment variables.